ChinoUkaegbu/RobotaPsyche/midterm/README.md

 **Concept**

-This project is a depiction of a made up ecosyste, consisting of three creatures: the zoinks, jinkies and jeepers.
+This project is a depiction of a made up ecosystem, consisting of three creatures: the zoinks, jinkies and jeepers.
 Alongside the living creatures, there exists the food particles present in the ecosystem as well as an incubator.

 The initial concept I had planned for the project can be found in [this section](https://github.com/ChinoUkaegbu/RobotaPsyche/blob/main/midterm/journal.md#27th-february-2022) of the journal.
 Most of the ideas were implemented with a couple of modifications which I will go into detail about below.